Indian Yellowtail Angelfish

 The juvenile is very similar to the adult, though slightly lighter.
 So no matter what its stage of development, the specimen you get will immediately give your tank the attractive showpiece you are looking for.
 The coloring of this small beauty has led to a number of descriptive common names including Cream Angelfish, Smoke Angelfish, Yellowtail Angelfish, Yellowtail Black Angelfish, Xanthurus Cream Angelfish, Xanthurus Angelfish, and Indian Yellowtail Pygmy Angel.

 There are only 9 species in the Apolemichthys genus and this fish is very similar in appearance to its close relative, the Yellow-ear Angelfish Apolemichthys xanthotis.
 Both species possess the same general color pattern and form, but there are some slight differences.
 The black on the Yellow-ear is much more extensive around the entire border and the dark brown on its face extends further back, past the base of its pectoral fin, while on the Yellowtail it stops just before this fin base.
 In shape, the Indian Yellowtail is deeper bodied with a shorter snout and a slightly larger eye.
+It is also similar in appearance to the Vermiculated Angelfish Chaetodontoplus mesoleucus.
+Though the Vermiculate Angel is slightly larger, at about 7 inches (18 cm) in length, and has a many more (and smaller) scales along the lateral line.

 The Apolemichthys genus contains some of the hardiest of the angelfishes and out of this group, this species is one of the easiest to keep.
 It is well suited for the beginning aquarist.
 Most angelfish tend to be big fish that require a very large system, but with this angel's small size it is a much better choice for most aquarists.
 Although it does not need hundreds of gallons it still needs a 75 gallon tank due to its active nature.
 Having rock work that has some naturally growing algae on it, and formed into nooks and crannies for hiding places, will help it quickly adjust to aquarium life.
 Though initially shy, once established it will become a bold and showy fish.
 It will accept a variety of aquarium foods and will even eventually eat out of your hand.